> What's in the collection?

 Subscription databases

-All of the electronic resources we subscribe to are listed on the
+All of the electronic resources we subscribe to are listed on our

-Law Databases page of our webstie and are available onsite for academic research.
+A-Z Law Databases page and are available onsite for academic research.
 See our

 Databases Guide for further details.
 Remote access to electronic resources (from outside the Library) is made available on the basis of your type of IALS institutional membership in compliance with each service supplier's licence.
 Use the filter option on the Law Database page of our website to check which resources you are entitled to access remotely.
 Contact us if you need more assistance with offsite access or experience problems accessing our electronic resources.